Convergence Tests

 then the series converges if both of the following conditions are met:

-2. an+1ana_{n+1} \leq a_n for all nn greater than some integer M.M.
-In other words, these terms need to go to 00 monotonically.
+- for all greater than some integer In other words, these terms need to go to monotonically.

 Alternating Series Test